 During the first three to four days, the chrysalis is a little bag filled with rich fluid.
 The cells use the fluid to grow and form a new body.
 Imaginal cells are undifferentiated and they can become any type of cell.
 Some parts of the caterpillars’ body are more or less unchanged, including the legs.
 Underneath a caterpillar’s skin the beginnings of wings form before it sheds its skin for the last time.
 Inside the chrysalis, the butterflies’ wings are fully formed.
 A butterfly's sucking mouth parts are formed from the caterpillar's chewing mouth parts.

 The chrysalis loses nearly half of its weight because the metamorphosis consumes energy.
 During the transformation, the chrysalis cannot excrete or defecate.
 The waste products accumulate and there is nitrogenous waste that can be seen as a reddish-colored liquid under the butterfly after it emerges.
 Complete transformation takes about two weeks.
 Some species survive the winter in the chrysalis and the transformations take a couple of months.
 Moths goes through the same transformation but they form a cocoon instead of a chrysalis.
-A cocoon is a silk covering of a chrysalis.
+A butterfly cocoon is a silk covering of a chrysalis.

 A couple of days before the butterfly emerges, the chrysalis changes color, The butterfliy's patterns and color can be seen though the chrysalis.
 The butterfly breaks out of the protective chrysalis and pumps blood into its newly formed wings.
 Then it flies away.